 Jim described an incident where the Finnish and Irish militaries cooperated particularly well together.
-The incident occurred on the 'blue line' between Israel and Lebanon.
-The Finns worked together to calm and deescalate the situation when the Lebanese forces wanted to react with violence when they believe the Israeli to be entering Lebanese territory.
+The Finns worked together to calm and deescalate the situation when the other forces wanted to react with violence.

 4.3.12 International NGO's

 As previously mentioned, interaction with NGO was sometimes negative.
 On the army side, Michael mentioned how the military needed to understand the culture of the NGOs in theatre.
 What the military does not study is the culture of the NGOs themselves, which is really important in order to work with them and that 'often proves the greatest difficulty.'
 NGOs however cannot be placed in one particular grouping, because each NGO has a particularly way of doing things, they are all separate organisations.